Central, Kowloon, Sai Kung: India's 2024-26 changes for Hong Kong Indians

 The 4 India-side shifts Hong Kong Indians missed

-Black Money Act 2015 safe harbour raised to ₹20 lakh for movable foreign assets, September 2025.
+Black Money Act 2015 safe harbour raised to ₹20 lakh for movable foreign assets, 1 October 2024 (Finance (No. 2) Act 2024 amendment).
 Your HSBC Premier balance, your Hang Seng account, your Tiger Brokers portfolio, all under ₹20 lakh equivalent are no longer reportable on Schedule FA.

 How the Hong Kong IRD TRC flows